shreeyasharma1804/notes/misc/Docker.md

 Extra: fork() -> mmap() creates a shared memory block between the 2 parent and child

+#### Unix socket

+- A socket can be of type AF_INET (TCP) or AF_UNIX (IPC socket)
+- Unix sockets are used for IPC and where TCP is not required, for example, the spire agent working on a node

 #### Check all namespaces being used by a container process

 ```